Practical Science on Movement and Pain

 This is not to say that herniated discs, torn labrums or other structural abnormalities cannot cause pain.
 Of course they can, and you would rather have less damage than more.
 But if a large percentage of pain free people have bulging discs, then how likely is it that a bulging disc is the cause of your back pain?
 If you look close enough at almost any joint in the body, you will find something wrong with it.
 Don’t assume that whatever shows up on the MRI is the source of your pain.
 For more on the poor correlation between MRI results and pain, click here.

 The idea that good core strength is essential for a healthy back is another ubiquitous idea.
-If you go to a physical therapist with back pain and a midsection that is any less impressive than an Olympic gymnast, it is a mortal certainty you will be told to strengthen your core.
 What is the evidence that poor core strength causes pain or that core strength exercises reduce back pain?

 Before reviewing the studies, it is first interesting to note that most of life requires only minimal activation of the core musculature.
 During walking, the rectus abdominis has an average activity of two percent of maximal voluntary contraction, and the external oblique operates at five percent.
 During standing, trunk flexors and extensors are estimated to fire at less than one percent.
 Add more than fifty pounds to the torso and they fire at three percent.
 During bending and lifting muscular activation is similarly low.
 Given that daily life seems to require so little core strength, perhaps it is not surprising that research interventions to increase core strength have little effect on pain.